forrestpitz/forrestpitz.github.io/_posts/2023-01-05-communication.md

 In this section we will cover:

-- How different people naturally communcate and how you can deliver your message in a way that will be understood
+- How different people naturally communicate and how you can deliver your message in a way that will be understood
 - Ways to hone your message for clarity and impact
 - How to communicate in difficult situations when emotions are high
 - Specific forums for communication like: